ShaimaaAliECE/se3350_project-group-50/main-app/README.md

 # Kareem is best
-# NFTS are not scam
+# NFTS are a scam